Is It Food-Safe to Skip the Plastic Produce Bags at the Supermarket?

 Alternatives to Plastic Bags

 Luckily, you can help protect the planet while protecting your produce.
 You can buy reusable nylon, cotton or mesh bags like these.
+You can even use mesh bags to make a scrubbie.
 Just remember to give all of your eco-friendly bags—both for produce and groceries—a good clean on a regular basis.

 If you’re buying nuts, flour or other foods in bulk, you can use a mason jar—just write down the weight of the vessel so it doesn’t add to the price.
 For spices or dried herbs, clean out an old glass spice container, or buy a new one from the store.
 They can be reused each time you need to stock up.